facts / info on 2010-2011 floods (damage, impact on economy, various industries, Great Barrier Reef). Facts on Victoria floods. Facts on Cyclone Yasi.

 2011 Victoria flood impact facts

 Heavy rainfall January 12-14 caused major flooding across much of the central and western parts of Victoria state (south of Queensland).
-Many towns were evacuated.
+Many towns were evacuated.-Nearly 2,000 properties flooded.
+Over 17,000 homes lost power.
+Hundreds of roads and railway services disrupted.

 - Agriculture: 51,800 hectares of crops destroyed; 41,200 hectares of field crops flooded; 6,100 sheep killed.